 An easy-to-make Moisturizing Heel Balm Recipe to help soothe dry heels and feet.

 After the success of my moisturizing hand balm, I knew I wanted to follow it up with a moisturizing Heel Balm Recipe.
-And, to be honest, I think I like this heel balm better.

 Some things are just genetic and you have to learn to live with them.
 Not only did I inherit